timozattol/ada-project/README.md

+# SwissFeels

-Repository for the EPFL Applied Data Analysis Autumn 2016 course project
+SwissFeels, an interactive sentiment map of Switzerland, built for the EPFL Applied Data Analysis Autumn 2016 course

-# Team
+## Team
 - Brandon Le Sann
 - Timothée Lottaz
 - Seth Vanderwilt

-# Abstract
+## Abstract
-The goal of the project is to analyze a set of geolocated tweets in Switzerland and construct a map of Switzerland similar to that of [Happy Maps](http://goodcitylife.org/happymaps/).
-We will focus on characterizing the sentiment of the tweets as positive or negative towards a certain entity, i.e. "is this tweet positive or negative about company X?".
-We will create an interactive map that takes a keyword as input, for example "CFF" (Swiss national railway).
-The map will then aggregate the geotagged tweets containing this keyword and show the local average "positivity" of these tweets on a heatmap.
+The goal of our project was to analyze a large dataset of geolocated tweets and construct an interactive sentiment map of Switzerland, similar to that of [Happy Maps](http://goodcitylife.org/happymaps/).
+We focused on characterizing the sentiment of the tweets as positive or negative towards a certain entity, i.e. "is this tweet positive or negative about company X?".
+The objective was to have an interactive visualization that takes a keyword as input, for example "CFF" (Swiss national railway) and displays the sentiment of each canton on the Swiss map.

+## Data aquisition
+The ADA course staff collected tweets from January to November 2016 that were geolocated in Switzerland.
+Each tweet was annotated with estimates of its language and sentiment.
+We filtered the original 50GB dataset to a more manageable collection of approximately 3.7 million tweets.

-# Data description
+## Data format
-Geolocalized tweets from January-August 2016, located in Switzerland, gathered by ADA course staff.
-TODO ask for more details/license?

-# Feasibility and Risks
-The main challenges of the project are:
-* Big data: the dataset is huge and we might need to use a cluster to process all of the data.
-* Sparsity: Swiss people are not known to be very active on Twitter, and the regions outside of the big cities may only contain limited information.
-* Multiple languages: given its cultural diversity and international touristic appeal, Swiss Twitter contains tweets in English, French, Swiss-German, Swiss-Italian and many other languages!
-This complicates our sentiment analysis pipeline - potential solutions could be to only consider only consider tweets in English or to translate all tweets to English before extracting sentiment.
-* Other?

-# Deliverables
-The deliverables are:
-* The interactive visualization (map!)
+The following fields were necessary in order to process the tweets:
+* `geo_state`: the tweet's source canton
+* `sentiment`: the tweet's sentiment, either Positive, Neutral or Negative.

+We also decided to keep other interesting fields:
+* `author_gender`: which can be MALE, FEMALE, or UNKNOWN
+* `lang`: the language of the tweet
-* The source code of the project
+* `main`: the raw text of the tweet
-* An iPython notebook or PDF presenting the main results, such as maps, tables and statistical analysis

-# Timeplan
-?
+* `published`: the date and time the tweet was published

+## Data Cleaning / Issues

+* There was one major issue with the dataset.
+The **geolocation** of the tweets was not collected prior to July 2016.
+This made ~60% of the data unusable.
+* The `geo_state` field was often valid, but we had to filter out some **outliers** that were not Swiss cantons.
+These represented 0.4% of the data.
+* Another minor issue was the **language detection**.
+Somehow Spanish seems to be spoken a lot more frequently than Italian (a national language)!
+Looking further into this problem we found that many Italian-language tweets were mislabeled as Spanish.
+* Twitter **bots** were a problem that we couldn't satisfactorily address.
+For example many local radio stations automatically tweet their playlists, which polluted the dataset.
+* The **sentiment analysis** algorithm worked poorly on **non-English** tweets.

+## Result graphs

+## Website
+We built an interactive map of Switzerland that displays the mean sentiment of each Swiss canton.
+Thanks to the search function, it is possible to view the mean of a subset of tweets containing search terms such as "SBB CFF FFS".
+See the screenshots section for an example of mean sentiment.
+There's also an option to display a map of the proportion of tweets containing the search terms, as you can see in the screenshots section.
+Some matching tweets are displayed so that the user can verify that his/her query works well.

+## Screenshots